Faculty, Undergraduate Studies

 Residency Site: Plainfield VT

-As a long time meditator and practitioner of Tibetan Buddhism I am interested in how techniques of self-reflection can be woven into rigorous academic study.
-You can see an example of how I have been using this kind of self reflection in my own learning journey at this link.
-I came to artmaking relatively late in my career and I have a soft spot for working with students who are just beginning to open to this kind of creative process.
-In recent years my areas of research include the production and consumption of food, cultural dimensions of obesity, contemplative approaches to study, and the power of consumers in Western economies.
+Abdalla is a long time meditator and practitioner of Tibetan Buddhism.
+She is interested in how techniques of self-reflection can be woven into rigorous academic study.
+An example of how she has been using this kind of self reflection in her own learning journey at this link.
+Abdalla came to artmaking relatively late in her career and has a soft spot for working with students who are just beginning to open to this kind of creative process.

 MFA in Interdisciplinary Arts, Goddard College